exakat/exakat-docs/Reference/Rules/Exceptions/DefinedExceptions.rst

 Defined Exceptions
 ++++++++++++++++++

   This is the list of defined exceptions.
+Those exceptions are custom to the code, and shall be thrown at one point or more in the code.

 .. code-block:: php